JackDanger/permanent_records/README.markdown

     end
 ```

-Rails 2 provides no practical means of overriding default scopes (aside from using something like `Model.with_exclusive_scope { find(id) }`), so you'll need to implement those yourself if you need them.
+## Productionizing

+If you operate a system where destroying or reviving a record takes more
+than about 3 seconds then you'll want to customize
+`PermanentRecords.dependent_record_window = 10.seconds` or some other
+value that works for you.

 Patches welcome, forks celebrated.

-Copyright (c) 2010 Jack Danger Canty @ [http://jåck.com](http://jåck.com) released under the MIT license
+Copyright (c) 2013 Jack Danger Canty @ [http://jåck.com](http://jåck.com) released under the MIT license